StepNeverStop/RLwithUnity/README.md

 Although the newest version of this plugin(ml-agents) is now v0.7.0, I think there is little difference between v0.6.0 and v0.7.0, Maybe when v0.8.0 is released, I will update this plugin in this project.

-The Algorithms in this repository are writer totally separated, 'cause I want each algorithm being different with others, what I mean is that I just wanna each algorithm has its own `.py` file and don't have to switch to another file to find out the implementation which one may confused.
+The Algorithms in this repository are writed totally separated, 'cause I want each algorithm being different with others, what I mean is that I just wanna each algorithm has its own `.py` file and don't have to switch to another file to find out the implementation which one may confused.

 This framework implements training mechanism conversion between On-Policy and Off-Policy for Actor-Critic architecture algorithms.
 Just need to set the value of varibale `use_replay_buffer` in `config_file.py`.